poole/lanyon/_posts/2021-8-13-a-call-for-blogposts.md

 ## Call for blog posts on papers previously published at ICLR

-The call for blog post would take the following form:
+This call for blog posts would take the following form:

 -   Write a post about a paper previously published at ICLR, with the constraint that one cannot write a blog post on work that they have